- About Us

 - Annual speakers and conferences held at the Athens campus – graduate students are expected to attend these.

-- Enhanced language option: graduate students are also encouraged to take a third language available during the second year of the program and during summer sessions.
+- Enhanced language option: students may study a third language during one or two years of the program.

-- Sevilla, España: This is an exchange program that allows students to spend one year at Universidad de Sevilla in Spain during the second year.
-TEFL Certification is available.
-Participants are required to return to Ohio University after their year in Sevilla in order to complete the last year of the M.A. program and take the comprehensive exams.
+- Sevilla, España: This exchange program allows one student per year to study at Universidad de Sevilla in Spain during his or her second year of the M.A. program.
+TEFL Certification as well as other course work are available.
+Participants return to Ohio University after their year in Sevilla in order to complete the last year of the M.A. program and take the comprehensive exams.

 - Cuenca, Ecuador: Six-week TEFL program offered in Cuenca, Ecuador during the summer session.
-All tuition waivers apply (students on graduate assistantships can enroll in the TEFL program without paying tuition).
+Students pay OU tuition.
+Competitive sscholarships available

-For further information regarding admissions, program options, or degree requirements, email us directly at:
+Have questions?
+For further information regarding admissions, program options, or degree requirements, call us at 740-593-2765 or email us directly at: